Jürgen Melzer: Personal life

 Melzer married Iveta Benešová, a WTA Tour tennis player, on 14 September 2012 and divorced in 2015.
 Melzer is a left-handed tennis player, but is right-handed in everyday life.

 Junior career

 Melzer played his first junior match in September 1995 at the age of 14 at a Grade-3 tournament in Austria.

 At the 1999 Australian Open, Melzer won the doubles draw partnering singles champion Kristian Pless.
-Then, at the 1999 Wimbledon Championships.
-He won the singles draw defeating junior world No. 1 and doubles partner, Kristian Pless, in the final.
+Then, at the 1999 Wimbledon Championships, Melzer won the singles draw defeating junior world No. 1 and doubles partner, Kristian Pless, in the final.

 Melzer ended his junior career after his Wimbledon victory.
 Throughout his junior career, he reached as high as world No. 26 in 1998 (and No. 24 in doubles) and posted a win–loss record of 52–26 in singles and 47–23 in doubles.